mdedwards/slippery-chicken/README.md

-NB If you're installing this 'by hand' by cloning/downloading directly from github, be sure to create a directory called 'bin' in the directory holding these source files.
+NB If you're installing this 'by hand' by cloning/downloading directly from github, be sure to create a directory called 'bin' in the parent of the directory holding these source files.

 Michael Edwards